Best Nasal Spray for Allergic Rhinitis: Steroid, Antihistamine or Saline?

 What is the best nasal spray for allergic rhinitis?

-Which nasal spray works instantly?
+Which nasal spray works fastest for blocked nose?

 Can I use nasal spray every day?